 - Dr. Jeffrey Guss (New York University)

-- Bob Jesse (Council on Spiritual Practices and Usona Institute)
+- Bob Jesse (Council on Spiritual Practices, Heffter and Usona)

 - Dr. Natalie Metz (CIIS)